davidjguru/davidjguru.github.io/_posts/2020-08-31-Infrastructure-as-code-with-Terraform-for-Drupal.md

 ```bash
 vim new-drupal-droplet.tf
 ```
 And we will start by defining the first block: resource.
-Here we can describre the characteristics of my new droplet, using some basic data as the image / OS for the system, the name of the droplet and the size.
+Here we can describe the characteristics of my new droplet, using some basic data as the image / OS for the system, the name of the droplet and the size.
 For this last data ("s-1vcpu-1gb"), we're using the parameters defining by Digital Ocean in its own documentation.
 ```
 resource "digitalocean_droplet" "new-drupal-droplet" {
     image = "ubuntu-20-04-x64"